erfan3940/SQL/README.md

-what i know about SQL
+what i know about SQL in PostgreSQL and MySQL

 ⬇️ SQL Fundamentals